 Most famously, Kant speaks of the intuition of a sensible manifold.
 This resembles Aristotle’s account of sensation as mainly passive, but complemented by and interwoven with more active processes (see Passive Synthesis, Active Sense).
 Kant developed this quite a bit more extensively than Aristotle did.
 Aristotle hinted at something like passive synthesis, but mainly used its tentative results (common-sense objects) as a provisional starting point.
 Kant tried to reach back further into the preconscious generative process.
 My favorite discussion of this is Beatrice Longuenesse, Kant and the Capacity to Judge.
 (See also Kantian Synthesis.)

-According to Kant, mathematical construction, which produces an object and not just a theorem, results in a kind of pure intuition not tied to sensory perception.
+According to Kant, mathematical construction, which produces an object and not just a theorem, operates on the basis of a kind of pure intuition not tied to sensory perception.
 This was the original inspiration for Brouwer’s mathematical “intuitionism”.

 More broadly, I think Kantian intuition corresponds to the element of immediacy in experience, including what I have called feeling, as well as a kind of holistic summation of previous experience preconsciously associated with patterns preconsciously discerned in the current manifold.
 There seems to be a complex reverberation and mutual determination between immediate and mediate elements in experience.
 This appears both in the Kantian transcendental deduction (see Longuenesse, cited above) and in the Hegelian idea that immediacy is always “mediated immediacy” and thus never purely immediate.
 It also again reflects the fundamental hylomorphism of intuition and thought.